For cPanel & WHM 11.44

-SSL performs several functions to help secure your server.
+SSL allows you to perform several functions to help secure your server.

-SSL/TLS (Secure Sockets Layer/Transport Layer Security) encrypts information between a visitor’s browser and a server.
-These protocols protect against electronic eavesdroppers.
-This also protects sensitive data (for example, credit card numbers, and login information) that you transmit over the Internet with SSL/TLS.
+SSL/TLS (Secure Sockets Layer/Transport Layer Security) encrypts information that a visitor’s web browser transmits to a web server.
+Use these protocols to protect against electronic eavesdropping.
+You should protect all of the sensitive data (for example, credit card numbers, and login information) that you transmit over the Internet with SSL/TLS.

 What is an SSL certificate?

 An SSL certificate is an electronic document that uses the